Fulnek: Sights

+The Church of the Holy Trinity was built in 1750–1760 and is one of the most important Baroque monuments in the region.
+Originally, it was part of the Augustinian monastery, from which the Gothic cloister has been preserved (today part of the rectory).

-The complex of the Fulnek Castle is formed by two buildings called Upper Castle and Lower Castle (Horní and Dolní).
-The old Gothic castle, first documented in 1372, was rebuilt into a Renaissance residence in the 1560s–1570s and now is called Upper Castle.
+The complex of the Fulnek Castle is formed by two buildings called Dolní zámek ('lower castle') and Horní zámek ('upper castle').
+The old Gothic castle, first documented in 1372, was rebuilt into a Renaissance residence in the 1560s–1570s and now is called Horní zámek.
 In 1628–1633, the third floor was added and a tower was built.
 In 1653–1655, the fortification was modernized and the castle was modified in the Baroque style.
-Another building, now called Lower Castle, was built along the medieval fortification in the mid-18th century and then adapted to the flats and offices of lords' officials.
+Another building, now called Dolní zámek, was built along the medieval fortification in the mid-18th century and then adapted to the flats and offices of lords' officials.
 Today the castle complex is privately owned and inaccessible to the public.

-The Church of the Holy Trinity was built in 1750–1760 and is one of the most important Baroque monuments in the region.
-Originally, it was part of the Augustinian monastery, from which the Gothic cloister has been preserved (today part of the rectory).

 A Capuchin monastery was founded here in 1668.
-The complex of Baroque buildings dates from the 1670s, the Church of Saint Joseph was built in 1674-1683.
+The complex of Baroque buildings dates from the 1670s, the Church of Saint Joseph was built in 1674–1683.
 The monastery was abolished in 1950 and the complex fell into disrepair.
 The church was reconstructed in 2006 and is used for cultural and social purposes.

 Knurr's Palace dates from the early 18th century.
 It was built for the local burgher E. Knurr.
 Today it houses the Memorial of J. A. Comenius with an exposition on his life in Fulnek, and a library.